pedrolcn/cpf-wasm/README.md

 # CPF-WASM

-A CPF validation lib using web-assembly
+Probably the fastest node cpf validation lib out there.
+Written in rust, compiled to WASM

 ## Installation
 Install using the package manager of your choice, it already ships with typings